KxSystems/solace/README.md

 The callbackFuction should be a q function that will be called when any message is send to that endpoint.
 The callbackFunction signature takes a three parameters,

-- first is a symbol of the flow destination
+- first is a symbol of the flow destination (i.e. the origin queue binded to from which this subscription originated)
 - second is byte array for the payload
 - third is a dictionary with keys:
+  - destType: Int type.
+Message destination type, -1 for null, 0 for topic, 1 for queue, 2 for temp topic, 3 for tmp queue.
+  - destName: String type.
+Message destination name (can be differen from flow dest, e.g. when message was sent to a topic but mapped to a queue from where it was received)
   - replyType: Int type.
 Reply destination type, -1 for null, 0 for topic, 1 for queue, 2 for temp topic, 3 for tmp queue.
   - replyName: String type.
 Reply destination name
   - correlationId: String type.
 Original messages correlationId